-Mike has been teaching River Rescue since 1995.
-Mike is an incredibly skilled instructor and one of the funnier people you will ever meet.
-He is a former ski patroller & backcountry ranger in Yellowstone and Glacier National Parks.
-In 1994 he founded Montana River Guides, a whitewater rafting company that guides raft, canoe, kayak and riverboard trips on the Alberton Gorge, Blackfoot and Bitterroot Rivers.
-Mike teaches the swiftwater rescue component of Aerie's Wilderness EMT and combination courses.
+I have been teaching River Rescue since 1995 and am a former ski patroller & backcountry ranger in Yellowstone and Glacier National Parks.
+In 1994 I founded Montana River Guides, a whitewater rafting company that guides raft, canoe, kayak and riverboard trips on the Alberton Gorge, Blackfoot and Bitterroot Rivers.
+I teach the swiftwater rescue component of Aerie's Wilderness EMT and Semester programs.

 MD, FACEP, FAWM

-Mike Kremkau first got his EMT in 1995 in Colorado and taught mountaineering for Art of Adventure.
-He went on to work on a transport ambulance in Portland Oregon and was a resident firefighter/EMT for Tualatin Valley Fire and Rescue.
-Dr Kremkau trained in Emergency Medicine at Oregon Health and Sciences University.
-He has worked overseas in Honduras and in Kosovo on disaster relief missions and is a veteran of the National Disaster Medical Service.
-He now lives and works in Missoula Montana as an Emergency Physician at Saint Patrick Hospital (Level II Trauma) and is a reserve Deputy for Missoula County Sheriff Department.
-He is a member of and medical director for Missoula County Search and Rescue and Missoula County Sheriff Department Special Response Team.
-Dr Kremkau recently helped author the curriculum for S.T.O.R.M.
+I trained in Emergency Medicine at Oregon Health Sciences University.
+I worked overseas in Honduras and in Kosovo on disaster relief missions and am a veteran of the National Disaster Medical Service.
+I now work as an Emergency Physician at Saint Patrick Hospital (Level II Trauma) and am a reserve Deputy for Missoula County Sheriff Department.
+I am also a member of and Medical Director for Missoula County Search and Rescue, and Missoula County Sheriff Department's Special Response Team and serve as the Medical Director for Missoula Emergency Services and Missoula City Fire Department.
+I recently helped author the curriculum for S.T.O.R.M.
 (Specialized Tactics for Operational Rescue and Medicine) and will be teaching this through the Medical College of Georgia.

 Nick Lois, Instructor